BardPresident/REPUBLICKA.LIFE/666-SYNC-CRIMES-AGAINST-HUMANITY/README.md

-# SYNC 666 – CRIMES AGAINST HUMANITY
+# 666 SYNC – CRIMES AGAINST HUMANITY
 ## Rainbow Warrior Evidence Sync Toolkit

-This repository hosts the **Sync 666 – Rainbow Warrior Evidence Sync** tools.
+This repository hosts the **666 Sync – Rainbow Warrior Evidence Sync** tools.

 It is **not** the evidence itself and not the Seeds archive.